 - The RAY Fellowship does not provide housing.
 Each fellow is responsible for their own living arrangements.
 Our current and previous fellows may be able to share tips on securing housing for specific areas.

-- No, we require all RAY Fellows start between July 15th and mid-August so they can attend the orientation retreat as a full cohort at the end of August.
+- No, we require all RAY Fellows start in Mid-September so they can attend the orientation retreat as a full cohort in November.

 Does the RAY Fellowship Program support internships?